redoio/resentencing_data_initiative/README.md

 - https://law.stanford.edu/three-strikes-project/three-strikes-basics/
 - https://capitalbnews.org/prosecutor-resentencing-law/

-# Contact
+# Opportunities

-Reach out to Aparna Komarla (aparna.komarla@gmail.com) with any questions
+Currently looking for interns and developers to join our team.
+Reach out to Aparna Komarla (aparna.komarla@gmail.com) if you are interested!